-How to Make Moon Sand: Make this taste safe homemade moon sand with this easy recipe for a fantastic sensory play experience for kids, using just 3 simple ingredients!
+Make this taste safe homemade moon sand with this easy recipe for a fantastic sensory play experience for kids, using just 3 simple ingredients!
 Your kids will love this moon sand DIY!

-Easy sensory ideas are by far one of my family’s favorite go-to activities.
-From sensory bins to easy sensory recipes we absolutely adore it all!
-For awhile now Livia has been wanting to give making moon sand a try, but every recipe I was finding online either called for baby oil or powdered tempera paint and quite honestly we didn’t have either of those items in our cabinets and they never really made the shopping list…so this project was continually put off.
+For awhile now, my daughter has been wanting to give making moon sand a try, but every recipe I was finding online either called for baby oil or powdered tempera paint and quite honestly we didn’t have either of those items in our cabinets and they never really made the shopping list…so this project was continually put off.

 And then one day we had a choice of moving an open 5lb bag of flour with us or figuring out what to do with it.
 So this experiment began.
-This moon sand recipe is made of three very common household items, is taste safe (you probably don’t want to eat it though), and turned out absolutely vibrant!
+This edible moon sand recipe is made with three very common household items, is taste safe (you probably don’t want to eat it though), and turned out absolutely vibrant!

 - Canola (or other variety of vegetable) Oil